 All over the world, Covid-19 has caused the emergency stop button to be hit on life, leaving disruption, depression and devastation in its wake.
 Against all this disruption has come the interruption to the testing of machinery, whether it be statutory testing required by law or general daily ‘health checks’.
 So, how can organisations ensure that their equipment is kept safe to use?
 Here’s some advice for organisations to follow before they give the green light to re-starting their business:

 Third party / external inspections

-Organisations should endeavour to fulfil all external/statutory inspections despite the current circumstances.
-It’s advisable to give access to external inspection bodies in order to fulfil any statutory checks.
-Inspections should only be cancelled if all options to make the inspections safely have been exhausted and there is no way to inspect in a safe way.
+Organisations should strive to fulfil all external/statutory inspections despite current circumstances.
+It’s advisable to give access to external inspection bodies so that they may fulfil any statutory checks.
+Inspections should only be cancelled if all options to make the inspections safely have been exhausted.

 Should there be issues in undertaking scheduled inspections, you should adopt a risk-based process to determine whether equipment is safe to use.
-When introducing social distancing measures to the workplace, ensure that measures aren’t perceived to be a barrier to carrying out inspections.
+When introducing social distancing measures to the workplace, be sure that measures won’t be perceived as barriers to carrying out inspections.

-Workers should be briefed with the message of having extra caution when using work equipment, as unmaintained equipment could result in issues with breakdowns or present safety risks.
+Workers should be briefed to use extra caution when using work equipment because unmaintained equipment could incur breakdowns, with all their associated issues, or cause risks to safety.

 Areas where third party or in-house checks may have been missed, could be:

 - Legionella/ water systems